Hoboken Lecture 2019 - Money, Myths & Man-Eaters

-On Wednesday 12 December 2018, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, presented the eighth Hoboken Lecture by renowned British writer, traveller, veterenarian, taxidermist, barrister and philosopher Professor Charles Foster 'Being a Beast'.
+On Wednesday 11 December 2019, the British Council, in partnership with Natural History Museum Rotterdam, The Royal Netherlands Academy of Arts and Sciences (KNAW) and Codarts, presented the ninth Hoboken Lecture by British conservation biologist Dr Amy Dickman.

 About the Lecture